Short URL for this page:

 This transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The edition I followed was not so well proofread, with a fair number of typographical errors.
-I marked my corrections, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
-Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.
+I marked my corrections, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
+Similarly, bullets before measurements provide conversions to metric, e.g., •10 miles.

 Many of the proper names were manifestly misspelled, or inconsistently spelled.
 I fixed those that I could, but the obscurity of some of the people and places involved made others very hard to check and almost guarantees that in my transcription some are still wrong: you should not rely on those I haven't corrected.